Find Reliable Furnace Repair Technicians in UK

 • Poor Air Quality: If the airflow from the vents seems weak or there are areas with inconsistent temperatures, the unit may be the wrong size.

-A qualified technician will be able to assess your home's heating needs.
+If you suspect your furnace is improperly sized, it's essential to consult with an HVAC professional.
 Ask a professional for a load calculation to confirm appropriate sizing.
 Installing the correct size unit will maximize efficiency and minimize energy bills.

 What is the average lifespan of a furnace?

 The average lifespan of a furnace is typically 15 to 20 years.
-How long your particular furnace will last depends on several factors, including::
+How long your particular furnace will last is influenced by:

 • Usage: The more frequently you use your furnace, the shorter its lifespan will be.